GLab/glab.github.io/manuals/user/element.md

 * *Disk image*: [Disk image](device/image) functions
 * *Executable archive*: [Executable archive](device/executable_archive) functions
 * *Configure*: Opens the element's configuration window.

+## Moving Elements

+You can move elements in the editor's workspace via Drag & Drop (provided you have selected the respective [mode](../topology/editor#mode) in the editor's home tab).
+This will not affect your experiment in any way, but it may help you designing the topology.

 ## <a name="connection"></a>Connections Between Elements